Primal Force

-Primal Force was a comic book series published by DC Comics from October 1994 to December 1995 and ran for 15 issues.
+Primal Force is a comic book series published by DC Comics from October 1994 to December 1995 and ran for 15 issues.
 The series starred the Leymen, a magic-themed superhero team in the DC Universe.
 The series premiered with Primal Force #0 (October 1994; the "zero" issue number is a result of the Zero Hour: Crisis in Time! crossover event during which the series debuted) and ended with issue #14 (December 1995).